Jeff Clark, Senior Analyst, GoldSilver

 We calculated the average gain and loss for every day of the year since 1975 (when it was legal to buy gold again in the US) and put it in a chart.
 Here’s what it shows:

 You can see that on average, gold tends to surge during the first couple months of the year.
 The price cools down through the spring and summer, then takes off again in the fall.
-This means that on a historical basis, the best times to buy are the beginning of January, early April, or mid-summer.
+This means that on a historical basis, the best times to buy are the beginning of January, early April, or early July.